 (2017) Charles Taylor, Michael Polanyi and the critique of modernity, Basingstoke, Palgrave Macmillan.

-Lowney, C. W. (2017)., Authenticity and the reconciliation of modernity, in C. W. Lowney (ed.), Charles Taylor, Michael Polanyi and the critique of modernity, Basingstoke, Palgrave Macmillan, pp. 71-91.
+Apczynski, J. V. (2017)., The projects of Michael Polanyi and Charles Taylor, in C. W. Lowney (ed.), Charles Taylor, Michael Polanyi and the critique of modernity, Basingstoke, Palgrave Macmillan, pp. 53-69.

 This document is unfortunately not available for download at the moment.